 Weekend dispatch available

-Saturday pulls keep Monday starts clean; Friday afternoon coordination sets the weekend up right.
+Saturday pulls keep Monday starts clean; coordinate Friday afternoon for weekend turns.

 Insurance and Contractor Account Setup